-6.3 Cost effectiveness
+Cost effectiveness

-Thus, the expected negative impact of climate change on the Sri Lankan coconut industry has the potential to be reduced with the implementation of additional adaptation practices.
+Thus, the negative impact of climate change has the potential to be reduced with the implementation of additional adaptation practices.
 However, the cost effectiveness of these practices needs to be considered in comparing the practices.
 Generally, there are previous studies that analysed the yield gains and cost effectiveness of those practices which are site specific especially to the intermediate and dry zones (Abeygunawardena et al., 1995; Appuhamy, 2005; Dias, 1993; Liyanage, 1987; Liyanage, 1988).
 Investment potential in financial and practical terms (availability of a water source for irrigation during drought periods, time taken to develop a drought tolerant variety, labour availability, site specific factors that affect responsiveness to agronomic practices and availability of coconut husk) can be limited.
-Table 6 shows the estimated investment costs for each scenario from previous studies converted to current prices.
-Fertilizer application and moisture conservation are estimated to be economically beneficial.
+Table 9 shows the estimated costs of investment for each scenario based on previous studies and converted to current price.
+Accordingly, fertilizer application and moisture conservation are estimated to be economically beneficial.

-Irrigation is economical under option 'a' which is developed as a low cost drip irrigation method for small scale application (Liyanage et al., 2008).
-Option 'b' is large scale drip irrigation systems and is not economical.
+Irrigation is economical with the option 'a' which is developed as a low cost drip irrigation method for small scale application (Liyanage et al., 2008).
+Option 'b' is large scale drip irrigation systems and is found to be not economical.
 This shows the potential for agronomic practices to offset the expected yield declines in the wet zone.